niki-stadnik/car-fis-display/README.md

-The backside of the instrument cluster and a the board with all the connections for the arduino made as a custom shield.
+The backside of the instrument cluster and a board with all the connections for the arduino, made as a custom shield.
 The warning lights have constant 12v through them and the connection to the ground is controlled by the ECU.
 So I had to add a small board with a resistor and photocoupler for each of the 6 leds.

 <img src="pics/20210304_161419.jpg" width="400"> <img src="pics/20210306_152540.jpg" width="400">